 One 50-minute tutorial per week

-Reading material will be made available on Blackboard or placed on reserve at the Central Library.
+Supplementary reading material will be made available on Blackboard or placed on reserve at the Central Library.

 - Graduate Attributes Emphasised